Estate Planning Consultations

 Our Initial Consultation at the Law Office of James A. Hyatt is designed to give you the opportunity to find out about our firm, our approach to estate planning, and to help you decide if our services fit your needs and objectives.
 It is also designed to give you all of the information you need in order to determine what planning is right for you and your family.

-Once you have made arrangements for your complimentary consultation, we will provide you with a guidebook for Preparing For Your Initial Estate Planning Meeting.
-These materials will help ensure that you come to the meeting well prepared so we can make the best use of your time and ours.
+Once you have made arrangements for your complimentary consultation, we will provide you with an Estate Planning Information Form to complete and return prior to your scheduled consultation.
+This will help ensure that you come to the meeting well prepared so we can make the best use of your time and ours.

 If you would like to arrange a Complimentary Consultation, click on this link and complete the request form or call the Law Office of James A. Hyatt at: (301) 540-3300.

 If you still have questions and would like to have a telephone consult before scheduling an appointment, please call us at (301) 540-3300.

 We serve the entire state of Maryland, including Montgomery and Frederick County – Germantown, Gaithersburg, Rockville and more.